zelmario/Big-hole/README.md

 # Big-hole
 View all MongoDB FTDC Metrics that you want in Grafana.

-I've been using the Keyhole tool from @simagix (Ken Chen) for a while, but with the new versions of MongoDB, sometimes I need to see more metrics to analyze specific issues.
+I've been using the Keyhole tool from @simagix (Ken Chen) for a while and it's great! but with the new versions of MongoDB, sometimes I need to see more metrics to analyze specific issues.
 Based on the same idea, I've written this small script to gather additional metrics and be able to obtain all the metrics that I need.

 The script sends all the metrics data to a Dockerized InfluxDB instance.
 I chose InfluxDB because it's very simple and comes with its own dashboard, which is very useful for viewing the metrics and constructing queries to use in Grafana.